BattleTalent/community-docs/website/docs/tutorial-common-issues.md

 title: Common Issues
 ---

 Some issues are more common then others.
-Below are some easy fixes for these isues.
+Below are s- [ ] ome easy fixes for these isues.
+## Invalid path in AssetBundleProvider

+### Steps to reproduce

+1. Install a mod where the folder name has changed
+1. Get a big error in your console saying "Invalid Path to AssetBundleProvider".

+### Fix

+Dont rename a mod folder when it's build.

 ## White Icon